drae7299/Updated_Portfilio/README.md

 # Updated_Portfilio

-## Please enjoy my new updated Portfolio after an additional 6 weeks of training has beem set into my normal work
+## Please enjoy my new updated Portfolio after an additional 6 weeks of training has been set into my normal work

 ## Description